 Table of contents

-1 The Association may determine that for the next ensuing Policy Year the Premium Ratings of the Ships entered in the Association shall generally be varied by a fixed percentage, before any further adjustment is made in order to take account of the Member’s loss record, alteration in the extent of the risk or any other factor the Association may deem relevant.
+1 The Association may determine that for the next ensuing Policy Year the Estimated Total Calls of the Ships entered in the Association shall generally be varied by a fixed percentage, before any further adjustment is made in order to take account of the Member’s loss record, alteration in the extent of the risk or any other factor the Association may deem relevant.

-2 Notification of variation of Premium Ratings effective for the following Policy Year shall, if practicable, be given to Members prior to 20th December.
+2 Notification of variation of Estimated Total Calls effective for the following Policy Year shall, if practicable, be given to Members prior to 20th December.

 The premium policy which the Association adopts for any given Policy Year is based on the expected financial results of the Association for the current year, the financial strength represented by the total contingency and claims reserves held in trust by the Association, as well as an assessment of the liabilities, costs and investment returns during the next ensuing Policy Year.
 This includes claims trends and the development of cost drivers such as Pool claims, new and changed industry risks, legislation or international conventions affecting ships generally.
 The premium policy will also take account of inflation, expected increase or reduction in investment income, changes in reinsurance costs and administration expenses.
-However, such factors may also be affected by the new solvency capital requirements that will be imposed on P&I clubs that are domiciled in the EU and EEA pursuant to the Solvency II Directive as from 1 January 2016 which will require higher on-balance capital levels.
+However, such factors are also affected by the solvency capital requirements that have been imposed on P&I clubs that are domiciled in the EU and EEA pursuant to the Solvency II Directive which require higher on-balance capital levels.

 (B) …any further adjustment… (Rule 11.1)